Elizabeth Klarer: Space-motherhood

-In April 1958 a series of contacts reportedly started that set her story apart from the UFO stories that were standard in the 1950s.
-The visits by Akon culminated in a day-long rendezvous with Elizabeth on the high plateau of Cathkin Peak, where he supposedly presented her with a silver ring which enhanced their telepathic connection.
-Their love was consummated and a child was conceived.
+In April 1958, a series of contacts reportedly started that set Klarer's story apart from the UFO stories that were standard in the 1950s.
+Klarer claimed that Akon's visits culminated in a day-long rendezvous with Elizabeth on the high plateau of Cathkin Peak, that he presented her with a silver ring that enhanced their telepathic connection, and that their love was consummated and a child was conceived.

-After a terrestrial pregnancy she and her MG car were transported in 1959 to Akon's home planet, Meton, supposedly orbiting Proxima Centauri in the nearby multiple-star system Alpha Centauri.
+Klarer claimed that after a terrestrial pregnancy, she and her MG car were transported in 1959 to Akon's home planet, Meton, orbiting Proxima Centauri in the nearby multiple-star system Alpha Centauri.
 There she delivered a son, who was given the name Ayling.
 He stayed behind on Meton to be educated, while Elizabeth reluctantly came home.
-Meton's planetary vibrations supposedly affected her heart, and she was consequently not permitted to return there, instead receiving follow-up visits from Akon and Ayling.
-The whole trip, delivery and return trip supposedly required less than four months, sufficiently long to enable a nine-year stay on Meton however.
+Meton's planetary vibrations supposedly affected her heart, and she was consequently not permitted to return, instead receiving follow-up visits from Akon and Ayling.
+The whole trip, delivery and return trip supposedly took no more than four months, but due to differences in space-time, allowed her a nine-year stay on Meton.

 Klarer took far more time before publishing a book, Beyond the Light Barrier (1980), about her extraterrestrial adventures.
-On his world lecture tour in the late 1950s, George Adamski made a point of visiting South Africa and looking up Klarer for a chat on their variety of experiences with the friendly, wise "space brothers."
+On his world lecture tour in the late 1950s, George Adamski made a point of visiting South Africa and looking up Klarer for a chat on their variety of experiences with the friendly, wise "space brothers".
 By that time, Klarer was not the only Adamski follower to experience claimed space-motherhood.